isomerpages/moe-queenstownsec/pages/School Rules.md

 3. All students are to sing the school song and recite the Student’s Creed respectfully.
 4. Proper decorum and behaviour must be observed during all school assemblies and functions.
 Students are to be quiet and seated in an orderly manner during school events such as assembly period.
 5. All students are expected to uphold the reputation of the school and nation at all times – e.g. there must be no defamation (in any form) of the school or any staff of the school or any of the leaders of the nation.
-6. Students are to greet all staff and visitors when they meet them.
+6. Students are to greet all staff and visitors when they meet them for the first time in the day.

 **<u>Attendance and Punctuality</u>**